 Printer Friendly Version

 Altering the function of the posterior tibial nerve with PTNS is believed to improve voiding function and control.
-While the posterior tibial nerve is located near the ankle, it is derived from the lumbar-sacral nerves (L4-S3), which control the bladder detrusor and perineal floor.
+Although the posterior tibial nerve is located near the ankle, it is derived from the lumbar-sacral nerves (L4-S3), which control the bladder detrusor and perineal floor.
 Voiding dysfunction includes urinary frequency, urgency, incontinence, and nonobstructive retention.
-Common causes of voiding dysfunction are pelvic floor dysfunction (from pregnancy, childbirth, surgery, etc), inflammation, medication (e.g., diuretics and anticholinergics), obesity, psychogenic factors and disease (e.g., multiple sclerosis, spinal cord injury, detrusor hyperreflexia, diabetes with peripheral nerve involvement).
+Common causes of voiding dysfunction are pelvic floor dysfunction (eg, from pregnancy, childbirth, surgery, etc), inflammation, medication (e.g., diuretics, anticholinergics), obesity, psychogenic factors, and disease (e.g., multiple sclerosis, spinal cord injury, detrusor hyperreflexia, diabetes with peripheral nerve involvement).
 The current FDA-cleared indication for PTNS is overactive bladder (OAB), which is defined as the presence of urinary urgency, with or without urgency urinary incontinence, that is usually accompanied by frequency and nocturia and is not associated with urinary tract infections or other known pathology.

-The procedure for PTNS consists of the insertion of a needle above the medial malleolus into the posterior tibial nerve followed by the application of low voltage (10mA, 10 Hz frequency) electrical stimulation which produces sensory and motor responses (i.e., a tickling sensation and plantar flexion or fanning of all toes).
+The procedure for PTNS consists of the insertion of a needle above the medial malleolus into the posterior tibial nerve followed by the application of low-voltage (10mA, 1-10 Hz frequency) electrical stimulation which produces sensory and motor responses (i.e., a tickling sensation and plantar flexion or fanning of all toes).
 Noninvasive PTNS has also been delivered with surface electrodes.
 The recommended course of treatment is an initial series of 12 weekly office-based treatments followed by an individualized maintenance treatment schedule.

-PTNS is less invasive than traditional sacral root neuromodulation, which has been successfully used in the treatment of urinary dysfunction, but requires implantation of a permanent device.
+PTNS is less invasive than traditional sacral nerve neuromodulation, which has been successfully used in the treatment of urinary dysfunction, but requires implantation of a permanent device.
 In sacral root neuromodulation, an implantable pulse generator that delivers controlled electrical impulses is attached to wire leads that connect to the sacral nerves, most commonly the S3 nerve root that modulates the neural pathways controlling bladder function.

 Note: Stimulation of the sacral nerve as a treatment of incontinence is discussed in a separate policy.
 See Sacral Nerve Stimulation.